aakpat98/Clustering-Customer-Spending-Patterns/README.md

 2. **Small Horeca Businesses** - Low spenders across all categories.
 3. **Upscale Horeca Buyers** - High spenders on fresh and frozen products.
 4. **High-Value Clients** - Outliers with extremely high spending across all categories.

----

-## Deliverables

-### Technical Document
-The technical document (`Technical_Doc.pdf`) includes:
-- Data preprocessing steps.
-- Detailed clustering process and evaluations.
-- Visualizations and cluster characteristics.

-### Managerial Summary
-The managerial summary (`Executive_Summary.pdf`) provides:
-- Business-focused insights and recommendations tailored to each client segment.
-- Suggestions for improving inventory management, delivery optimization, and client retention.

----

-This project demonstrates the power of exploratory data analytics in deriving actionable insights for business growth.
-By identifying and understanding client segments, Company XYZ can enhance operational efficiency and customer satisfaction.